rjcorwin/Drupal-Workflow-Extensions/README.txt

 When using Workflow and/or Rules this module comes in handy to help you realise some common use case scenarios and to spruce up your Workflow interface.
 As far as the UI goes this module replaces the traditional workflow radio buttons by single-action buttons featuring context-sensitive labels, using replacement tokens, if desired, for a more intuitive user experience.
 It also defines some extra tokens that may be used with Rules to invoke actions, like sending reminder emails, when content was NOT updated or a workflow did NOT transition state for some time.
+Using the tokens you won't need PHP snippets.

 Let's say we have a basic workflow with states "draft", "review" and "live".
 Traditionally authors and moderators must select the next state by pressing